ShieldOfDead/C-Codes/README.md

 # intStack Librarie
-This is a intStack Librarie developed on Data Structure class of the Computer Engineering course.
+This is a intStack Librarie for C language developed on Data Structure class of the Computer Engineering course.